 Students who are classified as a non-resident for tuition purposes and believe their classification is incorrect should contact the campus Student Affairs Office.

-The University follows a rolling admissions deadline, which means that when a student's application file is complete, it is reviewed and a decision regarding admission is made by the Student Affairs Office.
+The University follows a rolling admissions deadline, which means that when a student's application file is complete, it is reviewed and a decision regarding admission is made by the UW Colleges Office of Admissions.

-To check on the status of an application, please contact the Student Affairs Office.
+To check on the status of an application, please contact the UW Colleges Office of Admissions at 888-INFO-UWC or firstname.lastname@example.org.